10 Modern Witch Hunts You Won’t Believe Happened Recently

 Between January and June 2017, the Legal and Human Rights Center reported 479 deaths from so-called “mob justice” throughout the country.
 These deaths included mainly elderly women accused of witchcraft as well as government-sanctioned murders of homosexuals.

 Many murders have been carried out under the direction of local governors, while others were the result of a mob frenzy.
 Regardless of their reasoning, Tanzania is the deadliest place to live for anyone accused of practicing witchcraft in the 21st century.

-Read more crazy facts about witch hunters on 10 Absurd Facts About History’s First Official Witch-Hunter and 10 Infamous Witch-Hunters From History.
+Read more crazy facts about witch hunters on 10 Absurd Facts About History’s First Official Witch-Hunter.